-All student teachers will demonstrate they have met the Illinois Professional Teaching Standards, including mastery of the content knowledge as evidenced by a passing score on the Illinois Licensure Content Area Test in Elementary/ Middle Grades (K-9).
-Students must submit proof of passing the licensure test before they will be allowed to apply for the internship (student teaching).
-In addition, all candidates must pass the Assessment of Professional Teaching (APT) licensure test (Elementary K-9) before completing the internship.
+- Admission to the program is contingent upon good academic standing and acceptance by the department. - All student teachers will demonstrate they have met the Illinois Professional Teaching Standards, including mastery of the content knowledge as evidenced by a passing score on the Illinois Licensure Content Area Test in Elementary Education (1-6).
+Students must submit proof of passing the licensure test to the Office of Field Placement before they will be allowed to apply to student teach.
+In addition, all candidates must pass the edTPA portfolio before completing student teaching.